Greek Yogurt on Keto: Is It Keto-Friendly At All?

 The bacteria used to make yogurt are known as yogurt cultures.
 They convert the lactose in milk into lactic acid.

-Plain Greek yogurt has fewer carbohydrates
+Plain Greek yogurt is keto

 Greek Yogurt on Keto